-Our costs associated with TruBridge increased 5.1%, or \$0.6 million, with the largest contributing factor being an increase in payroll and related costs of 7.9%, or \$0.6 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
-The gross margin on these services decreased to 42.6% in the first quarter of 2017 from 43.4% in the first quarter of 2016.
-This margin compression is primarily due to headcount growth related to our accounts receivable management and private pay services outpacing the related revenue growth, as recent bookings have not fully converted into revenues as of March 31, 2017, but nevertheless require immediate investment in capacity.
+Our costs associated with TruBridge increased 2.7%, or \$0.3 million, in the three months ended June 30, 2017 with the largest contributing factor being an increase in payroll and related costs of 8.7%, or \$0.6 million, as a result of adding more employees during the trailing twelve months in order to support and develop our growing customer base and increase capacity in advance of anticipated future increases in demand.
+The gross margin on these services increased to 46.3% in the three months ended June 30, 2017 from 43.9% in the three months ended June 30, 2016.
+This margin improvement is the result of revenues materializing during the second quarter of 2017 for which the related investments in capacity had been made in prior periods.

 Product Development Costs.
-Product development expense consists primarily of compensation and other employee-related costs (including stock-based compensation) and infrastructure costs incurred, but not capitalized, for new product development and product enhancements.
-Product development costs increased 24.3%, or \$1.7 million, from the first quarter of 2016, as a result of increased headcount dedicated to functionality additions and enhancements across the product lines as well as integration across product lines.
+Product development expense consists primarily of compensation and other employee-related costs (including stockbased compensation) and infrastructure costs incurred, but not capitalized, for new product development and product enhancements.
+Product development costs increased 13.8%, or \$1.1 million, from the three months ended June 30, 2016, as a result of increased headcount dedicated to functionality additions and enhancements across the product lines as well as integration across product lines.